lwthompson2/UDPEvents/README.md

 This script depends on [pyzmq](https://pypi.org/project/pyzmq/).
 You might be able to install this with `pip install pyzmq`.

-This script also expects an Open Ephys signal chain with the following:
+This script expects an Open Ephys signal chain with the following:

  - [File Reader](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/File-Reader.html) -- Provide sample data and a data stream to work in.
  - [Network Events](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Network-Events.html) -- Create upstream TTL events for UDP Events to look for.